MicrosoftDocs/azure-devops-docs/docs/repos/git/pull-request-status.md

 Together, these options can be used to create a suite of dynamic policies.
 A top-level "orchestration" policy could be set to apply by default while the PR is being evaluated for applicable policies.
 Then, as additional conditional policies are determined to apply (perhaps based on specific build output), status can be posted to make them required.
-This orchestration policy could be marked `succeeded` when it is finished evaluating or could be marked `notApplicable` to indicate to the PR that the policy doesn't apply.
+This orchestration policy could be marked `succeeded` when it's finished evaluating or could be marked `notApplicable` to indicate to the PR that the policy doesn't apply.

 ## Custom actions

-In addition to predefined service hook events that can trigger the service to update PR status, it is possible to extend the status menu by using [Azure DevOps Services extensions](../../extend/overview.md) to give trigger actions to the end user.
-For example, if status corresponds to a test run that can be restarted by the end user, it is possible to have a **Restart** menu item to the status menu that would trigger tests to run.
+In addition to predefined service hook events that can trigger the service to update PR status, it's possible to extend the status menu by using [Azure DevOps Services extensions](../../extend/overview.md) to give trigger actions to the end user.
+For example, if status corresponds to a test run that can be restarted by the end user, it's possible to have a **Restart** menu item to the status menu that would trigger tests to run.
 To add a status menu, you'll need to use the [contribution model](../../extend/develop/contributions-overview.md).
 For more information, see the [Azure DevOps extension sample](https://github.com/Microsoft/azure-devops-extension-sample).

 ![Status menu](media/pull-request-status/custom-status-menu-entries.png)